AckslD/nvim-gfold.lua/README.md

 TODO:
 - [ ] Fix paths, currently default paths use my home path.
 - [ ] Use native `json` output from `gfold` (https://github.com/nickgerace/gfold/issues/176)
-- [ ] Figure out how to properly define colors.
-Probably some of the formatting used for lualine should not be part of this repo.

 `nvim` plugin for [gfold](https://github.com/nickgerace/gfold) currently providing:
 * A picker to change `cwd`.